geowarin/boot-groovy/README.md

 # Spring boot groovy

-This demo application is designed to run on heroku.
+This is a rest API demo application is designed to run on heroku.

 Features :

-1. Groovy + Gralde build
+1. Groovy + Gradle build
 2. Fully tested (integration + spock unit tests)
 3. Mongodb
+4. Rest API documentation with swagger

+## Debug (and hot reload) it

+Download the [spring-loaded](https://github.com/spring-projects/spring-loaded) jar and add

+    -javaagent:/path/to/spring-loaded.jar -noverify

+As a JVM arg to your debug configuration and enjoy :)

 ## Deploy it